Mental Health and the Menopause

 What is the Mental Health and the Menopause Course?

-The Mental Health & The Menopause course consists of seven two-hour group sessions and 1 group review session.
-The course provides information and teaches skills to help understand how mental health might be impacted by the menopause, how low mood and anxiety is maintained and how this can be changed using Cognitive Behavioural Therapy skills.
-Cognitive Behavioural Therapy is an approach which helps us to understand how our thoughts, feelings, physical sensations and actions are interconnected, and how some thoughts and feelings can trap you in a negative cycle.
+The Mental Health & The Menopause course takes place online and consists of eight, two-hour group sessions.
+The course provides information and teaches skills to help understand how mental health might be impacted by the menopause, how low mood and anxiety is maintained and how this can be changed.
+Brief psycho-educational information regarding the menopause, anxiety and low mood is included in the course in addition to Cognitive Behavioural Therapy (CBT) strategies to facilitate the management of symptoms.

 The course is run by Psychological Wellbeing Practitioners (PWPs) and Cognitive Behavioural Therapists who both have specialist training in supporting people with common mental health difficulties.